Local Water Done Well Reform

 April 2023 – The Government announced changes to the water services reforms.
 The changes are designed to strengthen the connection between local communities and their water services provider while ensuring affordability of services for households.

-For more details about the changes and what is proposed, see this fact sheet(PDF, 6MB) or visit the Water Services Reform website.
+For more details about the changes and what is proposed, see this fact sheet(PDF, 6MB).

 The Government intends to introduce and pass legislation to allow for these changes before this year’s election.
 This will be subject to the Parliamentary timetable and processes, and include the opportunity for public feedback.